harvardinformatics/website/content/pop-gen-pipeline-walkthrough.md

     O=sample.validate.txt \
     MODE=SUMMARY

-## Indel realignment <a name="realignment"></a>

-Indel realignment is a process where indels, which due to stochasticity during the alignment process might be identified in slightly variable positions in different individuals, are standardized across a population (or species).
-This step is no longer necessary if you are using GATK's [HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php) or [Mutech2](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_cancer_m2_MuTect2.php) to call SNPs, as it is automatically build into downstream steps.
-However, if you plan to use BAM files directly in a program like [ANGSD](http://www.popgen.dk/angsd/index.php/Main_Page), or legacy GATK tools, we recommend you perform indel realignment. *Note, indel realignment is no longer available as of GATK4, you need to use an older version to perform this step.*

-### 1. Realigner Target Creator

-The first step in indel realignment is to create a file for the position of indels across all of the individuals in your sample.
-The GATK **[RealignerTargetCreator](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_indels_RealignerTargetCreator.php)** tool can be used for this task.
-To perform this task, you need to input the BAM files for all sequenced individuals, as well as a reference genome.
-Note, if you are including many individuals (e.g. >20), this step can take several weeks.
-However, it is possible to perform this step on non-overlapping segments of the genome with the `-L scaffold_list` [option](https://software.broadinstitute.org/gatk/documentation/article.php?id=4133), and concatenate all resulting files after the fact (e.g. the scatter-gather approach, Figure 2).

-*Note that this step only needs to be performed once, and the output file can be used for all individual realignments (described below).*

-    java -jar ~/path/to/GenomeAnalysisTK.jar -T RealignerTargetCreator \
-    -R reference.fasta \
-    -I sample_1.dedup.sorted.bam \
-    -I sample_2.dedup.sorted.bam \
-    -I sample_3.dedup.sorted.bam \
-    ...
-    -I sample_N.dedup.sorted.bam \
-    -o all_samples.intervals

-### 2. Indel Realigner

-Once the realigner target is available, each sample needs to be individually realigned, using the GATK program **[IndelRealigner](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php)**.

-    java -jar ~/path/to/GenomeAnalysisTK.jar -T IndelRealigner \
-    -R reference.fasta \
-    -I sample_1.dedup.sorted.bam \
-    -targetIntervals all_samples.intervals \
-    -o sample_1.realigned.bam

 ## Base Quality Score Recalibration <a name="bsqr"></a>

-The next step recommended by the GATK developers is [base quality score recalibration or BSQR](https://gatkforums.broadinstitute.org/gatk/discussion/44/base-quality-score-recalibration-bqsr).
+The next step recommended by the GATK developers is [base quality score recalibration or BSQR](https://software.broadinstitute.org/gatk/documentation/article?id=11081).
 This step corrects base quality scores in the data for systematic technical errors based on a set of known true variants, such as those generated for humans in the 1000 genomes project.
 If you are working with an organism that does not yet have a *truth set* of variant calls (see [this](https://gatkforums.broadinstitute.org/gatk/discussion/1243) GATK forum post for some available resources), but your sequenced genomes to a moderate depth of coverage (~15x), it is still possible to perform BSQR by iteratively calling variants and using the highest scoring set as the input for BSQR.
 That is:

 1. Complete variant calling (see below) on original data.
 2. Take SNPs with highest confidence, (e.g. >15x coverage), and use the VCF as the database of known SNPs for BSQR.
 3. Perform variant calling again on recalibrated BAM files.
 4. Repeat as needed until convergence occurs.

-To run BSQR, first create the recalibration table:
+To run the [BSQR tool](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.0.0/org_broadinstitute_hellbender_tools_walkers_bqsr_BaseRecalibrator.php), first create the recalibration table:

-    java -jar ~/path/to/GenomeAnalysisTK.jar -T BaseRecalibrator \
+     ~/path/to/gatk BaseRecalibrator \
     -R reference.fasta \
     -I sample_1.dedup.sorted.bam \
-    -knownSites SNPdb.vcf \
+    -known-sites SNPdb.vcf \
-    -o sample_1.recal_data.grp
+    -O sample_1_recal_data.table

-Then, create the recalibrated BAM:
+Then, create the recalibrated BAM by giving the recalibration table to the [ApplyBQSR tool](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.0.0/org_broadinstitute_hellbender_tools_walkers_bqsr_ApplyBQSR.php):

-    java -jar ~/path/to/GenomeAnalysisTK.jar -T PrintReads \
+     ~/path/to/gatk ApplyBQSR \
     -R reference.fasta \
     -I sample_1.dedup.sorted.bam \
-    -BQSR sample_1.recal_data.grp \
+    --bqsr-recal-file sample_1_recal_data.table \
-    -o sample_1.recal.bam
+    -O sample_1.recal.bam

 ## Variant calling <a name="variantcalling"></a>

 There are multiple options for variant calling, including programs like [FreeBayes](https://github.com/ekg/freebayes), [Samtools](http://www.htslib.org), and the [GATK](https://software.broadinstitute.org/gatk/).
-For this tutorial, we are focusing on the **[HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php)** program from the GATK pipeline.
+For this tutorial, we are focusing on the **[HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php)** program from the GATK pipeline.
 Calling variants with HaplotypeCaller is essentially a two-step process (similar to indel realignment).
 First, you call genotypes individually for each sample.
 Second, you perform joint genotyping across samples to produce a multi-sample VCF call-set.
 The advantage to this strategy is that the most computationally intensive step, calling genotypes for each sample, only needs to be performed once, even if additional samples will be added later.
 The joint genotyping, which is less computationally intensive, can be performed as many times as needed as individuals may be added to the dataset.

 *Note that even if you are not planning on using SNP calls in downstream analyses (e.g. due to low-coverage sequencing), it is possible to use the genotype likelihood scores from the resulting VCF files (discussed below), and take advantage of the active development on these variant callers.*

 ### 1. Calling variants for each sample

-For each sample, the **[HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php)** program is used to call variants.
+For each sample, the **[HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php)** program is used to call variants.
 The minimum options needed are a reference genome, BAM files for that sample, and output file name.
-Note that this process can be computationally intensive, so to speed the process up, you may wish to use a  *scatter-gather* approach (Figure 2), and perform the variant calling on non-overlapping segments of the genome, specified with the `-L scaffold_list` [option](https://software.broadinstitute.org/gatk/documentation/article.php?id=4133).
+Note that this process can be computationally intensive, so to speed the process up, you may wish to use a  *scatter-gather* approach (Figure 2), and perform the variant calling on non-overlapping segments of the genome, specified with the `-L scaffold_list` [option](https://software.broadinstitute.org/gatk/documentation/article?id=11009).

 The output for this program will be a [GVCF](https://software.broadinstitute.org/gatk/documentation/article?id=4017), which has raw, unfiltered SNP and indel calls for all sites, variant or invariant, unlike a typical VCF file (see below for descriptions of the VCF file format.).
 This is specified by the `--emitRefConfidence GVCF` command, with an example below.
 See the program page for additional parameter options.

-***Note, for low-coverage data, we recommend changing the defaults for two options: `-minPruning 1` and `-minDanglingBranchLength 1`.
-These commands ensure that any paths in the sample graph (see [detailed documentation on the model](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php)) are only dropped if there is no coverage.
+***Note, for low-coverage data, we recommend changing the defaults for two options: `--min-pruning 1` and `--min-dangling-branch-length 1`.
+These commands ensure that any paths in the sample graph (see [detailed documentation on the model](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php)) are only dropped if there is no coverage.
 Otherwise the defaults of 2 and 4 respectively, will drop low-coverage regions.
-See the [documentation](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php) for details on these and other available options.***
+See the [documentation](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php) for details on these and other available options.***

 Example command:

-    java -jar ~/path/to/GenomeAnalysisTK.jar -T HaplotypeCaller \
+    ~/path/to/gatk HaplotypeCaller \
+    --java-options "-Xmx4g -XX:ParallelGCThreads=1" \
     -R reference.fasta \
     -I sample_1.dedup.sorted.bam \
-    --emitRefConfidence GVCF \
-    -o sample_1.raw.g.vcf
+    -O sample_1.raw.g.vcf \
+    --emit-ref-confidence GVCF

 ![Figure 2.
 Scatter-gather approach](images/scatter_gather.png)
+Figure 2.
+Scatter-gather approach

 ### 2. Joint genotyping across samples

-Once you have run HaplotypeCaller on your cohort of samples, you can use **[GenotypeGVCFs]()** to perform joint genotyping and produce a multi-sample variant call-set from your gVCF files.

-If you have split up your genome into intervals for Haplotype calling above, you can continue to run variant calling on those intervals by adding the `-L scaffold_list` [option](https://software.broadinstitute.org/gatk/documentation/article.php?id=4133).
-Also, note that for non-human organisms, you may wish to vary the heterozygosity prior from the default value of *0.001*.
-You can do this with the heterozygosity option, for example with a  value of *0.005*: `--heterozygosity 0.005`.
-If you wish to include all sites, both variant and invariant, you need to use the `--includeNonVariantSites true` option.
-See the program page for additional parameter options.
+Once you have run HaplotypeCaller on your cohort of samples, the resulting GVCFs need to be combined into a single file using **[GenomicsDBImport](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.0.0/org_broadinstitute_hellbender_tools_genomicsdb_GenomicsDBImport.php)** before we can use them to call variants across all of our samples.
+If you split up your genome into intervals for haplotype calling above, you can continue to run variant calling on those intervals by adding the `-L scaffold_list` [option](https://software.broadinstitute.org/gatk/documentation/article?id=11009), but the GenomicsDBImport requires that at least one interval is provided.

-Example command:

-    java -jar ~/path/to/GenomeAnalysisTK.jar -T GenotypeGVCFs \
-    -R reference.fasta \
+    ~/path/to/gatk GenomicsDBImport \
+    --java-options "-Xmx4g -XX:ParallelGCThreads=1" \
     -V sample_1.raw.g.vcf \
     -V sample_2.raw.g.vcf \
     ...
+    -V sample_N.raw.g.vcf \
+    --genomicsdb-workspace-path my_database \
+    -L scaffold_0,scaffold_1

+This generates a directory called `my_database` that includes combined GVCF data for the first two scaffolds of our reference sequence.
+The name of this directory is then given to **[GenotypeGVCFs](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.0.0/org_broadinstitute_hellbender_tools_walkers_GenotypeGVCFs.php)** to perform joint genotyping and produce a multi-sample variant call-set from your GVCF files.

+    ~/path/to/gatk GenotypeGVCFs \
+    --java-options "-Xmx4g -XX:ParallelGCThreads=1" \
+    -R reference.fasta \
-    -V sample_X.raw.g.vcf \
+    -V gendb://my_database \
-    -o all_samples.vcf
+    -O samples.final.vcf \
+    --tmp-dir=/path/to/large/tmp

+Also, for non-human organisms, you may wish to vary the heterozygosity prior from the default value of *0.001*.
+You can do this with the heterozygosity option, for example with a  value of *0.005*: `--heterozygosity 0.005`.
+If you wish to include all sites, both variant and invariant, you need to use the `--include-non-variant-sites true` option.
+See the program page for additional parameter options.

 *Note, if you specify output file names with `.gz` extensions, GATK will automatically compress your output files and create and index with tabix.*

 ### VCF File Format